pha4ge/primer-schemes/README.md

 [![Tests](https://github.com/pha4ge/primer-schemes/actions/workflows/test.yml/badge.svg)](https://github.com/pha4ge/primer-schemes/actions/workflows/test.yml)

 # Primer schemes

+**🚨 Follow development of the version 1.0 specification in [the `v1a` branch of `primaschema`](https://github.com/pha4ge/primaschema/tree/v1a).
+Schemes in this repository will be migrated to the v1 specification first in branch `v1a` and then `main`.**

-A versioned and schematised repository of tiling amplicon PCR primer scheme definitions (created with e.g. [Primal Scheme](https://primalscheme.com)) for pathogen sequencing, made with the objective of eliminating ambiguity in scheme naming and versioning in order to facilitate accurate analysis and reuse of amplicon sequence data.
+A versioned and schematised repository of tiling amplicon primer scheme definitions (created with e.g. [Primal Scheme](https://primalscheme.com)) for pathogen sequencing, made with the objective of eliminating ambiguity in scheme naming and versioning and maximising the findability, accessibility, interoperability and reusability ([FAIRness](https://www.go-fair.org/fair-principles/)) of primer scheme definitions and associated sequencing data.